The Front Page (1974 film): Production

-Wilder and Diamond insisted their dialogue be delivered exactly as written and clearly enough to be understood easily.
+Wilder and Diamond insisted that their dialogue be delivered exactly as written, and clearly enough to be understood easily.
 Jack Lemmon, who portrayed Hildy Johnson, later said, "I had one regret about the film.
 Billy would not let us overlap our lines more.
 I think that would have made it better ...
 I feel it's a piece in which you must overlap.
 But Billy, the writer, wanted to hear all of the words clearly, and he wanted the audience to hear the words.
 I would have liked to overlap to the point where you lost some of the dialogue."

 Two characters not in the play were added to the film.
 Dr. Eggelhofer, a character only mentioned in the play, appears in the film as an eccentric, sex-obsessed Freudian psychiatrist whose theories are utterly incomprehensible to Williams.
-The other character added is Rudy Keppler, an young reporter who is seduced in the bathroom by the older reporter Roy Bensinger.
-In the play, the character of Bensinger was portrayed as effeminate and rather high-strung, suggesting he is gay, but in the film, he is portrayed as a stereotypical campy homosexual whose effeminacy and mincing manners leave no doubt about his sexuality even if he is not explicitly described as gay.
-Diamond and Wilder also worked in several "in jokes" to the film, such as describing Burns as still being upset with the loss of his star reporter Ben Hecht (who did work as a newsman in 1920s Chicago) to a Hollywood studio.
+The other added character is Rudy Keppler, a young reporter who is seduced in the bathroom by the older reporter, Roy Bensinger.
+In the play, the character of Bensinger was portrayed as effeminate and rather high-strung, suggesting that he is gay, but in the film, he is portrayed as a stereotypical campy homosexual whose effeminacy and mincing manners leave no doubt about his sexuality, even if he is not explicitly described as gay.
+Diamond and Wilder also inserted several "in jokes" to the film, such as describing Burns as still being upset with the loss of his star reporter, Ben Hecht (who did work as a newsman in 1920s Chicago), to a Hollywood studio.

 Because of Wilder's tendency to "cut in the camera", a form of spontaneous editing that results in a minimal footage being shot, editor Ralph E. Winters was able to assemble a rough cut of the film four days after principal photography was completed.

-The film was Wilder's first to show a financial return since The Fortune Cookie (1966), and his last box office hit of any significance.
+The film was Wilder's first to show a financial return since The Fortune Cookie, and his last box-office hit of any significance.
 The director regretted not sticking to his instincts over remakes.